| TERM OR WORD |

 This classic rule suggests that the center of the camera's attention is one-third of the way down from the top of the shot. |

-| S-video
+S-video

 |

-Abbreviation for Super-video, a method of transmitting a video picture over a cable.
-S-video sends video in two signals, one for color (chrominance) and one for brightness (luminance), rather than in a single signal like Composite Video technology.
-Since TVs display separate luminance (Y) and chrominance (C) signals, S-video produces superior images on TVs than Composite Video does.
-The S-video connector looks very similar to a mouse or keyboard connector on a computer. |
+Abbreviation for Separate-video, a method of transmitting a video picture over a cable.
+S-video sends video in two signals, one for color (chrominance) and one for brightness (luminance), rather than in a single signal like composite video technology.
+Since TVs display separate luminance (Y) and chrominance (C) signals, S-video produces superior images on TVs than composite video does.
+The S-video connector is usually a DIN four connector plug. |

-| Shielding
+Shielding

 |